Evolutionary Augmentation Policy Optimization for Self-supervised Learning: Related work

 \subsection{Search optimization algorithms}

-Search optimization algorithms are one of the core components for the tremendous success of Machine Learning techniques and they are increasingly exploited in fundamental problems of parameter and hyperparameter tuning and model selection \cite{brazdil2022metalearning}.
-An optimization algorithm seeks to adjust the configuration of Machine Learning algorithms by minimizing a cost function such that it will lead to accurate estimation and prediction.
+Search optimization algorithms are one of the core components for the tremendous success of machine learning techniques and they are increasingly exploited in fundamental problems of parameter and hyperparameter tuning and model selection \cite{brazdil2022metalearning}.
+An optimization algorithm seeks to adjust the configuration of machine learning algorithms by minimizing a cost function such that it will lead to accurate estimation and prediction.
 Through iterative search algorithms, the best configuration that best describes a distribution of observable data can be obtained.
-There are a variety of search optimization techniques which are employed for Machine Learning tasks \cite{yang2020hyperparameter}.
+There are a variety of search optimization techniques which are employed for machine learning tasks \cite{yang2020hyperparameter}.
 The simplest one is known as exhaustive search which looks for finding the best parameters by checking as many possible solution as possible based on the level of desirable performance or computational resources.
 Two well-known subcategory of this type are random search which randomly explores the search space, and grid search which systematically discretizes the search space and checks the solutions that fall on in grid.
 Other more intelligent methods which are developed for a more effective search are including Gradient based methods, Reinforcement Learning and Evolutionary Algorithms.
 Gradient based approaches are iterative search algorithms which attempt to find the optimal solutions according to gradient value at each step.
 These algorithms often gets stuck in local optima.
 Reinforcement learning algorithms, on the other hand, is a search paradigm that traverses solution space based on taking actions from a predefined list.
 Each action changes the state of the agent and induces a reward.
 The goal is to maximize the return or the sum of discounted rewards.
 Evolutionary optimization is referred to bio-inspired methods in which a population of solutions are created, evolved and evaluated iteratively.
-Three popular Evolutionary algorithm variants are Genetic Algorithms (GA), Genetic Programming (GP) and Evolutionary Strategies (ES) \cite{o2009riccardo}.
+Three popular Evolutionary algorithm variants are Genetic Algorithms (GA), Genetic Programming (GP) and Evolutionary Strategies (ES) \cite{chiong2012variants}.
 Evolutionary algorithms have attracted attention of researcher due to multiple unique properties.
 They can search the space in a parallel and independent manner, they are not based on gradient calculation and hence do not suffer from exploding or vanishing gradients \cite{such2017deep}.
-Due to these intriguing features, we have applied a Genetic Algorithm in this paper which is described in the next section.
+Due to these intriguing features, in this paper, we have applied a Genetic algorithm which is described in the next section.
+We follow the basic execution steps of GA algorithms.
+Each components of genetic algorithm is problem dependent and needs to be tuned and adapted to the task based on experimentation \cite{back2000emperical} , \cite{eiben1999parameter}.
+There are different possibilities for defining each GA operator and component.
+Chromosomes can be encoded in a binary or value representation.
+Selection algorithm could be roulette wheel, rank selection or tournament.
+Crossover could be single point, k-point or partially mapped.
+Mutation could be inversion or reverse \cite{katoch2021review}.
+The common approach is to adjust all these parameters according to the application in hand.
+In our experiments, we followed parameter tuning strategy for selection of operators and applied parameter control for crossover and mutation rates.
+There are several variants of GA algorithms, such as hybrid GA, parallel GA and chaotic GA \cite{katoch2021review}.
+The objective of this research is not to investigate and compare these variants, but to leverage classic GA as a meta-heuristic optimization method to tune SSL algorithm's operators.
+We have made the comparison between four SSL algorithm in three different settings of fully supervised, default SSL and improved with GA algorithm.